From Fort Dodge to Pella, Iowa

 |FY 2020 Allocation

 Major Work Item Current Year

-FY 2019: Red Rock Volksweg Trail Segment 4B – Complete construction.
+FY 2020: Des Moines Riverwalk – Complete Project Closeout.
+Red Rock Volksweg Trail Segment 4B – Complete construction.
 Ft.
-Dodge Phase II - Continue construction of the trail segment.
-Initiate work on Marion County Cordova Trail segment and Fort Dodge Riverfront Phase II if funded.
+Dodge Riverfront Trail – Complete construction.
+If funding is received, begin Marion County Cordova Trail Segment and Fort Dodge Riverfront Phase II planning and EDR.